Brightness

 ## Top 10 brightest pen displays

-Includes only those pen displays that have been released since 2020
+Includes only pen displays released since 2020.

 <table><thead><tr><th width="460">Pen Display</th><th>Brightness</th></tr></thead><tbody><tr><td>WACOM Cintiq Pro 17 (DTH-172)</td><td>400</td></tr><tr><td>WACOM Cintiq Pro 27 (DTH-271)</td><td>400</td></tr><tr><td>WACOM Movink 13 (DTH-135)</td><td>350</td></tr><tr><td>XENCELABS Pen Display 24 (LPH2412U-A)</td><td>330</td></tr><tr><td>WACOM Wacom One 13 touch GEN2 (DTH-134)</td><td>320</td></tr><tr><td>WACOM Cintiq Pro 16 (2021) (DTH-167)</td><td>300</td></tr><tr><td>HUION Kamvas Pro 27 (GT-2701)</td><td>300</td></tr><tr><td>WACOM Wacom One 12 GEN2 (DTC-121)</td><td>275</td></tr><tr><td>XPPEN Artist 22 GEN2 (CD220F)</td><td>250</td></tr><tr><td>XPPEN Artist 24 FHD (CD240F)</td><td>250</td></tr></tbody></table>